odoo/documentation/website/optimize/seo.rst

 In short, just change the title of a blog post or the name of a product, and the changes will apply automatically everywhere in your website.
-The old link still works for links coming from external websites, with a 301 redirect to not lose the SEO link juice.
+The old link still functions when used by external websites, via a 301 redirect, maintaining the SEO link juice.

 HTTPS
 -----